juju/docs/src/en/config-LXD.md

 **Note:** If your home directory is encrypted you cannot point `$JUJU_HOME` or `root-dir` to a location within it.
 Use locations **outside** of it.

-## Bootstrapping and destroying

-The usage of LXC containers with LXD does **not** require root privileges.

-**Note:** If you are running iptables (firewall) or even an iptables frontend such as `ufw`, the LXD local provider might not work properly.
-Troubleshoot accordingly or stop the firewall altogether.

 ## Fast LXC creation